 In Year 7, there are unit assessments throughout the year.
 These will be used to assess progress, offer support from underachievement, and allow opportunities to complete further research into challenging topics.
-Furthermore, there will be a baseline test completed during October in order that we set challenging targets for your son/daughter.

 Students are expected to attend a support session after these assessments if they demonstrate under-performance.
 This is not optional, and students should regard this as supporting their progress; it is not a punishment.

-What after school or other extracurricular activities are available in Science and when are they?
+What after school or other extra-curricular activities are available in Science and when are they?